BonsaiDen/JavaScript-Garden/doc/semicolon.md

 ## Automatic semicolon insertion

-Although JavaScript has C style syntax, it does **not** enforce the use of semicolons in the source code, it is possible to omot them.
+Although JavaScript has C style syntax, it does **not** enforce the use of semicolons in the source code, it is possible to omit them.

-But JavaScript is not a semicolon-less language, it in fact needs the semicolons in order to understand the sourcecode.
+But JavaScript is not a semicolon-less language, it in fact needs the semicolons in order to understand the source code.
 Therefore the JavaScript parser **automatically** inserts them whenever it encounters a parse error due to a missing semicolon.